apache/airflow/README.md

 ## Installing from PyPI

-We publish Apache Airflow as `apache-airflow` package in PyPI.
+We publish Apache Airflow as an `apache-airflow` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
 Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
 We decided to keep our dependencies as open as possible (in `setup.py`) so users can install different versions of libraries if needed.
 This means that from time to time plain `pip install apache-airflow` will not work or will produce unusable Airflow installation.

-In order to have repeatable installation, however, introduced in **Airflow 1.10.10** and updated in **Airflow 1.10.12** we also keep a set of "known-to-be-working" constraint files in the orphan `constraints-master` and `constraints-1-10` branches.
+To have repeatable installation, however, introduced in **Airflow 1.10.10** and updated in **Airflow 1.10.12** we also keep a set of "known-to-be-working" constraint files in the orphan `constraints-master` and `constraints-1-10` branches.
 We keep those "known-to-be-working" constraints files separately per major/minor python version.